 You get a range of 100km in this four seater hatchback.
-It can be fast-charged and used models start at $12,000.
+It can be fast-charged and used models start at $12,000, imported only.

 The LDV EV80 Pure Electric Van is here.
-Key features include a maximum payload of 1,000kg, safe and lithium iron phosphate battery technology that can be fully charged in 2 hours PLUS zero emissions.
-Models are sold for $57k (or less with cab & chassis only.)
+Key features include a maximum payload of 1,000kg, safe and high-efficiency large-capacity lithium iron phosphate battery technology that can be fully charged in 2 hours PLUS zero emissions.
+Retails at $80,0000.

 Kia Soul EV